stetewsky/swirl/Coursera-FAQ.md

 ***

-### I'm getting an error message when I try to install swirl.
+### I'm getting an error message.
 What's wrong?

-[LINK TO COMMON ERRORS AND THEIR DIAGNOSES WIKI]
+Take a look at our [Common Errors and Fixes](https://github.com/swirldev/swirl/wiki/Common-Errors-and-Fixes) page.

 ***